How to Unstick a Dog after Mating? – Itsaboutdog

 When is a Vet Visit Necessary?

-But if the dogs stay stuck for a long time, like 8 hours or ten hours, it can be dangerous for both the canine friends as it can cause severe problems related to sexual intercourse, like infection in the sex organs and damage to the tissues and many others.
+But if the dogs stay stuck for a long time, like 8 hours or 10 hours, it can be dangerous for both the canine friends as it can cause severe problems related to sexual intercourse, like infection in the sex organs and damage to the tissues and many others.

 How to Unstick a Dog after Mating?